-For a creamy mixture, be sure your butter has been softened.
+For a creamy mixture, be sure your butter is soft.
 I used a dark brown sugar (it has more molasses in it), but any brown sugar would work.

 Cream together until light and fluffy.
 (Side note – I’m not sure what’s happening to the enamel on my beater…it’s starting to peel off .
 Must be the constant use…lol)

-While the sugars and butters are creaming together, add the water to your cereals.
+While the sugars and butter are creaming together, add the water to your cereals.